tlevine/earthmover/readme.md

 **dblist** is a list-like object backed by a plain text file or a SQLite databese.
 BucketWheel uses it to maintain a stack across scraper runs.

-**BucketWheel** is the Earthmover's controller.
-It abstracts the less variable aspects of scrapers, embeds scraping best practices and encourages a modular design of scrapers.
+**BucketWheel** abstracts the less variable aspects of scrapers, embeds scraping best practices and encourages a modular design of scrapers.